 - The results from these tests further support the class teacher’s assessment of the child which is reported to parents in your child’s end of year report.

 End of Key Stage 2 Assessments:

-Please click on the link below for all the information about SATs in Year 6:
+A link will be available shortly for all the information about the 2018 SATs in Year 6: